The Cooper Key Card – RFID Lift Access

 The Cooper Key Card is included in your first purchase (season pass, day pass, etc.) and it will be yours to load all your products onto.
 If you have a card from last season you can use it to load day passes and rentals onto during this season.
 If you lose your card, a replacement card will cost $25.

 There is a number on your Cooper Key Card that is associated with your unique guest profile and will allow you to purchase lift access online in advance of your visit and go direct-to-lift without stopping at the ticket window.
 No personal information is stored on individual RFID cards.

-I purchased a season pass or XP pass online.
-When can I pick it up?
+I purchased a season pass online.
+How & when do I receive it?

 Where should I wear the Cooper Key Card?